 No part of this publication may be reproduced, stored in a retrieval system, or transmitted in any form or by any means electronic, mechanical, photocopying, recording or otherwise, without the prior permission of OSS Nokalva, Inc.

-Every distributed copy of the NAS/C Encoder Decoder Library for 5G is associated with a specific license and related unique license number.
-That license determines, among other things, what functions of the NAS/C Encoder Decoder Library for 5G are available to you.
+Every distributed copy of the OSS NAS Tools for C for 5G is associated with a specific license and related unique license number.
+That license determines, among other things, what functions of the OSS NAS Tools for C for 5G are available to you.